Newsom, Dahle advance to November election

 State Senator Brian Dahle (R-Bieber) will face California Governor Gavin Newsom (D) in November’s gubernatorial contest, the Associated Press is projecting.

-Newsom won 60.8% of the state’s voters and Dahle 15.2% of the vote, according to preliminary election returns as of 8:53pm Tuesday.
+Newsom won 60.8% of the state’s voters and Dahle 15.2% of the vote, according to preliminary election returns as of 8:53pm Tuesday, KTLA sister station KRON reports.

 Dahle’s candidacy comes after a plethora of GOP candidates ran against Newsom, the former lieutenant governor and San Francisco mayor, during last September’s recall election.
 Newsom beat the recall 62-38%.